Gailius/Gailius.github.io/index.md

 For other projects, see my social media resources on the left.
 {: style="text-align: justify;"}

 This website makes use of Open Source resources.
-Most notably, it is based on and heavily borrows from the Jekyll theme "Minimal Mistakes" as created by Michael Rose.
+It is based on and heavily borrows from the Jekyll theme "Minimal Mistakes" created by Michael Rose.
 I sincerely thank Michael for his excellent work in making beautiful website design accessible for non-developers.
 {: style="text-align: justify;"}